johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

 provider about the addition of a new provider and the onboarding process is automatically initiated.

 Once the onboarding operation is completed the zone owner may trigger the pending removal of another provider by changing the SIGNER State flag for the outgoing signer to “OFF”.
 This informs all the present providers about the pending removal and the offboarding process is automatically initiated.

 ## Tertiary Use Case

-The third use case is where a zone owner wants to migrate from a single-signer model to a multi-signer model, but as a first step only wants to transition the existing signer to be designated via a single SIGNER record.
+A third use case is where a zone owner wants to migrate from a single-signer model to a multi-signer model, but as a first step only wants to transition the existing signer to be designated via a single SIGNER record.
 Once that is done the zone owner can continue the